Terabitas/gitbook/rest_api_service_explained.md

 }
 ```

-This endpoint now will return as response either `result` and `msg`:
+This endpoint now will return as response such JSON object:
 ```
 {"result":true, "msg":"em:ss"}
 ```